cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

 This application provides a conversational interface for home automation systems.
 It allows users to interact with various appliances and home-related functions using natural language.
-With this application, users will be able to check the weather, set alarms, set timers, and control the lights, doors, thermostat and different appliances in the house.
+With this application, users will be able to check the weather, set alarms, set timers, and control the lights, the doors, the thermostat and different appliances in the house.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The conversational user flows for a home assistant app can get complex depending on the envisioned functionality and the amount of user guidance required at each step.
+The conversational user flows for a home assistant application can get complex depending on the envisioned functionality and the amount of user guidance required at each step.
 This design exercise usually requires multiple iterations to finalize and enumerate all the possible user interactions.
 Below are examples of scripted dialogue interactions for a couple of possible user flows.

 .. code:: bash